Nirvana (2008 film)

 Nirvana (Нирвана) is a 2008 Russian drama film directed by Igor Voloshin.
+This was the final film of Tatyana Samoylova.

 Plot

 The film tells about a girl Alisa going to St. Petersburg.
 Her neighbor is a nightclub bartender, living with her boyfriend and not trusting anyone.
 And suddenly she is left alone and realizes that Alisa is the only person who can be trusted.